-- Nokian W106 (Suomi Hakkapelitta) Studded Tire: A mountain bike style tire with 2 rows of studs in it that isn’t as intense as the Schwalbe Ice Spiker Pro.
+- Nokian W106 (Suomi Hakkapelitta) Studded Tire (not sure if sold anymore): A mountain bike style tire with 2 rows of studs in it that isn’t as intense as the Schwalbe Ice Spiker Pro.
 I’d say it’s better than the Marathon Winter tires if you have more ice/snow to deal with.

 Make sure to get the measurements on your current tire and be aware that the same measurements could be slightly bigger and may not fit if your current tire has low clearance with your fork.
 I’ll need to do a whole new post on studded tires later…

 It’s always better to have studded tires on both your wheels for significantly better traction control, but if you can only buy one studded tire, go for the front tire.
-If you lose traction on your back wheel, you can kinda fishtail and still have some control of the bicycle, but if you lose control of the front wheel, you’re going down.
+If you lose traction on your back wheel, you can kinda fishtail and still have some control of the bicycle, but if you lose control of the front wheel, it’s more difficult to control.

 If you’re wearing waterproof winter gear, fenders may not be that important, since your other gear will protect you from snow your wheels throw up unless the snow is wet.
 However, it is a good extra barrier to have, especially if you’re not always wearing waterproof pants.
 If you’re interested, I have a section where I discuss fenders in more detail in my rain gear guide.